Attentia logo

 Last updated: 18 November 2025

-This Cookie Policy explains how we use cookies and similar technologies on the Attentia platform (the "Service").
-It should be read together with our Privacy Policy, which describes in detail how we process personal data in the context of our ADHD-related tests and research prototypes.
+It should be read together with our Privacy Policy, which explains in more detail how we process personal data.

 1. Who is responsible for cookies?